jjj33325/sbcfm-demo/README.md

 Three things distinguish the model:

-- **Schrödinger bridge as regularized OT.** SB-CFM contains OT-CFM (σ=0, intra-class OT) and I-CFM (independent coupling) as exact limits, so the flow formulation can be decomposed one axis at a time.
-The intra-class optimal-transport coupling supplies 54% of the improvement from independent pairing to the full model (FAD 4.53 → 3.56) and the bridge the remaining 46% (3.56 → 2.75), with an interior optimum at σ=0.2 at which FAD, KAD, density, and coverage turn together.
+- **Schrödinger bridge as regularized OT.** SB-CFM recovers OT-CFM exactly in the deterministic limit σ→0, and replacing the intra-class OT coupling with independent pairing recovers I-CFM — two exact reductions of different kinds, one continuous and one a change of coupling, so the flow formulation can be decomposed one axis at a time.
+The coupling supplies roughly 54% of the improvement from independent pairing to the full model (FAD 4.53 → 3.56) and the bridge the remaining 46% (3.56 → 2.75), with an interior optimum at σ=0.2 at which FAD, KAD, density, and coverage turn together.
 - **RMS temporal conditioning.** The frame-level RMS envelope of the target is injected through block-wise FiLM, giving explicit control over *when* energy appears.
 It is the single most important component: removing it more than doubles FAD.